 In compliance with the Tax Reform Act of 1997, the Branch shall pay the minimum corporate income tax ("MCIT") or the regular corporate income tax ("RCIT"), whichever is greater.
 Any excess of the MCIT over the RCIT shall be carried forward annually and credited against the normal income tax for the next three succeeding taxable years.
-For the years ended December 31, 2020 and 2019, the Branch's current income tax expense is based on the MCIT and RCIT, respectively.
+For the years ended December 31, 2024 and 2023, the Branch's current income tax expense is based on the RCIT.